 Working with a seasoned New York family law attorney can help ensure that the couple understands the terms and legal ramifications of the post-nuptial agreement.

-Solutions Divorce Mediation in Melville provides wide-ranging support to couples who seek assistance with post-nuptial agreements as well as separation and divorce terms.
+Solutions Divorce Mediation in Dix Hills provides wide-ranging support to couples who seek assistance with post-nuptial agreements as well as separation and divorce terms.
 To schedule a free consultation with one of our Long Island mediators, please call 1.631.683.8172 or contact us online.